caiofernandes00/Rating-System/README.md

 3- The application will consume the rating-averages using a websocket connection.

-> See the com.example.rating.adapter.ktor.plugin.Http and com.example.rating.adapter.ktor.plugin.Websockets in order to
+> See the com.example.rating.adapter.ktor.plugins.Http and com.example.rating.adapter.ktor.plugins.Websockets in order to
 > see the routes

 ## Credits